ryanelian/instapack/books/dev-spa-vue.md

 > Fun fact: a Vue.js component template must only have exactly one root element.
 Wrap everything in `<div>` when in doubt.

+Do not forget to register that component in the `vue-project.ts`:

+```ts
+Vue.component('todo', Components.Todo);
+```

 Because `count` was declared and initialized in the class, its value will be watched.
 Whenever the button is clicked, the UI will automatically update!

 If you forgot to declare and initialize `count`, it will not be watched and vue will display a convenient warning in browser console: `[Vue warn]: Property or method "count" is not defined on the instance but referenced during render.
 Make sure to declare reactive data properties in the data option.`

-Do not forget to register that component in the `vue-project.ts`:

-```ts
-Vue.component('todo', Components.Todo);
-```

 > Advanced topic: [Reactivity in Depth](https://vuejs.org/v2/guide/reactivity.html)

 > Force re-render view by using `this.$forceUpdate()` from within the component class.
-However, only use this as a last-resort technique!
+That said, only use this as a last-resort technique!

 ## Implementing a To-Do List

+> TODO

+## Server-Side To-Do List API

+> TODO

+## Validating Inputs

+> TODO

+## Global Filters

+> TODO

+## Event Handlers

 > TODO